Having a homelab shouldn’t revolve around installing ESXi; it should be about what you do on top of it.

 rootand your password set earlier (

-At this point you can modify the ks scripts even further.
-You could also create duplicate copied USB sticks for multiple hosts.
+At this point, modifying the ks scripts even further shouldn’t be a problem.
+You could also create duplicate copied USB sticks for booting multiple hosts.